bakks/butterfish/README.md

 past actions.

 Use:
   - Type a normal command, like 'ls -l' and press enter to execute it

-  - Start a command with a capital letter to send it to GPT, like 'How do I find local .py files?'
+  - Start a command with a capital letter to send it to GPT, like 'How do I recursively find local .py files?'
   - Autosuggest will print command completions, press tab to fill them in

-  - Type 'Status' to show the current Butterfish configuration

   - GPT will be able to see your shell history, so you can ask contextual questions like 'why didn't my last command work?'
+  - Start a command with ! to enter Goal Mode, in which GPT will act as an Agent attempting to accomplish your goal by executing commands, for example '!Run make in this directory and debug any problems'.
+  - Start a command with !! to enter Unsafe Goal Mode, in which GPT will execute commands without confirmation.
+USE WITH CAUTION.

 Here are special Butterfish commands:
+  - Help : Give hints about usage.

-  - Status : Show the current Butterfish configuration
+  - Status : Show the current Butterfish configuration.

-  - Help : Give hints about usage
+  - History : Print out the history that would be sent in a GPT prompt.

 If you don't have OpenAI free credits then you'll need a subscription and you'll need to pay for OpenAI API use.
 If you're using Shell Mode, autosuggest will